cse110-fa22-group22/cse110-fa22-group22/admin/cipipeline/phase1.md

 - or -
 3. Run `npm test` in terminal.
 We have already implemented test in npm scripts so it can test all unit tests.

+### Push/Pull Request Action
+We setup a simple action that will automatically run lint the appropiate files and test for all unit test files.